-Determine the types of funding that will best fit your organization’s goals and size.
-Incorporate your use of funding in the business plan, including the plan to repay the loan.
+Determine the types of funding that will best fit your company’s goals and size.
+Incorporate your use of funding in the business plan, including the plan to repay loans.

-As you begin to set up your service business, you’ll need to verify that you have the right permits, licenses, or certifications that allow you to operate in your area.
-For example, a hairstylist looking to open a salon will likely need at least a state cosmetology/beauticians license, salon retailer seller permit, salon business operation license, and an employer identification number (EIN).
+As you set up your service business, you’ll need to verify that you have the right permits, licenses, and certifications to operate in your area.
+For example, a hairstylist looking to open a salon will likely need at least a state cosmetology/beautician license, salon retailer seller permit, salon business operation license, and an employer identification number (EIN).
 To learn more about the permits and licenses you might need to operate your business, visit the U.S. Small Business Administration (SBA) website.

-Small business insurance will also play an important role in the success of your organization.
+Small business insurance will also play an important role in your success.
 Insurance protects your business if something goes wrong or a client becomes unhappy with your service, regardless of whether you did anything wrong.

 New entrepreneurs should familiarize themselves with the main types of small business insurance so that they can select the ones most applicable to them.
 These include:

-- General liability insurance: This insurance protects you and your business from claims related to injury, damage, and some libel or slander.
-For example, if you are a hairdresser with clients visiting your beauty shop and someone trips, you want general liability insurance to protect you.
+- General liability insurance: This insurance protects you and your business from claims related to injuries, damages, and some libel or slander.
+For example, if you have visiting clients and one trips and falls, you’ll want general liability insurance to protect you.

 - Commercial property insurance: This type of insurance protects your property.
 For example, if something damages the building where you store your tools or have your office, you can replace what was lost.

-- Business income insurance: If your business faces some disaster that forces you to shut down, such as if a fire destroys your accounting office, business income insurance will protect you from lost revenue.
+- Business income insurance: If your business faces some disaster that forces you to shut down, business income insurance will protect you from lost revenue.

-- Workers compensation insurance: If you hire people for your small business, you may need workers compensation insurance.
-This insurance offers your employees benefits if they get hurt or sick while on the job.
+- Workers compensation insurance: If you hire workers, you may need workers compensation insurance.
+This offers your employees benefits if they get hurt or sick while on the job.

-- Professional liability insurance: This type of insurance protects you if something goes wrong in the performance of your service.
-It’s also known as errors and omissions insurance, and it will protect you if results don’t materialize as your client expected and they decide to sue.
+- Professional liability insurance: Also known as errors and omissions insurance, this will protect you if results don’t materialize as your client expected and they decide to sue.
 For example, if you create an ad marketing campaign, and they don’t see any increases in traffic and decide to blame you, this coverage helps protect you.

-Now that you’re established your business, the time has come to promote your services and draw potential clients to your organization.
+Now that you’ve established your business, the time has come to promote your services and draw clients.
 Depending on your budget, many entrepreneurs in service businesses find it easiest to begin with their own network.
 Let your connections know about your new business.

 Some ideas to get the word out include:

-- Considering some traditional marketing methods, like business cards or the Yellow Pages
+- Considering some traditional marketing methods, like business cards or Yellow Pages.